-Members of Pilobolus at the under-construction festival grounds.
+Members of Pilobolus at the under-the-construction festival grounds.

 Created to take people out of their everyday lives, the festival will awaken all senses for those who attend.
 Musicians will perform; art installations will encourage participants to interact and play; sunrise meditation and yoga will stretch body, mind and soul; “tent” talks will inspire thought and conversations; well-known chefs will curate community dinners in a sylvan setting.

-The vision of this festival, says Itamar Kubovy, executive director of Pilobolus, is to take people out of their everyday lives to experience life from a new perspective.
+The vision of this festival, says Itamar Kubovy, executive director of Pilobolus, is to take people out of their everyday lives and experience life from a new perspective.